To pass this unit, please study the 21 vocabulary words below.

 UK

-A very raw measurement of computer processor speed.
+a very raw measurement of computer processor speed

 USA